Elanco Animal Health (NYSE:ELAN) Releases FY 2021 Pre-Market Earnings Guidance

 Pre-Market guidance to 0.39-0.45 EPS.

-In other Elanco Animal Health news, major shareholder Aktiengesellschaft Bayer sold 54,500,000 shares of the company’s stock in a transaction dated Thursday, December 3rd.
+In other news, major shareholder Aktiengesellschaft Bayer sold 54,500,000 shares of the firm’s stock in a transaction on Thursday, December 3rd.
 The stock was sold at an average price of $29.84, for a total value of $1,626,280,000.00.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Corporate insiders own 0.12% of the company’s stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+0.12% of the stock is owned by company insiders.

 About Elanco Animal Health